Contemporary art in London

 By the end of this course you should be able to...

-- Differentiate between media used by artists in the work observed
+-Develop your visual analytic skills in identifying different media used by artists in the work observed.

 What level is the course and do I need any particular skills?

 You should be able to follow simple written and verbal instructions, demonstrations, handouts, and health and safety information.

 How will I be taught, and will there be any work outside the class?

 You will be taught with lecture and discussion around and within gallery spaces and some handouts.

 This course uses a Google Classroom to post optional reading & resources in advance of each week.
 You will be sent an invitation to join the Google Classroom within a week of the course start date.

 This course takes place offsite in galleries around London.
 Offsite courses take place during public access hours.
 Tutors are not able to control sound levels or behaviours of visitors outside of the course group, gallery closures or fire alarms.
 Unless you are a wheelchair user, and have confirmed access details with us (as levels of access can vary between buildings), you will need to be able to walk between sites and stand for some time while looking at them (you may bring your own portable stool if you have one, but we cannot guarantee access to seating offsite.)
 If you feel you may be impacted by these environmental variations, please inform the department on firstname.lastname@example.org before the course begins, to discuss reasonable accommodations we can make to assist your learning in offsite.

 Are there any other costs?
 Is there anything I need to bring?